Htnek/environment/README.md

 conda remove --name name_of_environment --all
 ```
 # Test if GPU is available
+Start a terminal
 ```bash
 conda activate tf2
 ```
+Start python
 ```bash
 python
 ```
 ```bash
 import tensorflow as tf
 ```
+If all goes well you will see:
+Adding visible gpu devices: 0
+[PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]
 ```bash
 tf.config.list_physical_devices('GPU')
 ```